Transitional Pain Service for Opioid Addiction

 The trial does not specify if you need to stop taking your current medications.
 However, it does mention that participants should not be on chronic opioid therapy before surgery.

-Is the Transitional Pain Service safe for humans?
+What prior data suggests that the Transitional Pain Service is safe for Veterans undergoing orthopedic surgery?

 Benjamin S Brooke, MD PhD